International Inuit Day

 International Inuit Day (ᐃᓄᐃᑦ ᐅᑉᓗᐊᓂ), also known as International Circumpolar Inuit Day (Tamaat Ukiuktaqtuniitunik Inuit Ubluangit), is a holiday that was created to celebrate Inuit and amplify their voices.
-It falls on November 7.
+It falls on 7 November.

+The holiday was established by the Inuit Circumpolar Council in 2006 at their general assembly in Utqiagvik.
+The council chose 7 November to honour the birth of Eben Hopson Sr., the organizer of the first Inuit Circumpolar Conference.